carloscastilla - Fotolia

 8. Work with your cloud vendor to organize a schedule for migrating systems and data, determining which assets should transition first and those that can migrate later.
 Ensure that the security of systems and data is maintained.

-9. Work with your network services carrier to see what reconfigurations or reductions in service will be needed as a result of the cloud repatriation.
+9. Work with your network services carrier to see what reconfigurations or reductions in service will be needed as a result of the backup cloud repatriation.
 Include those changes as part of the overall migration cutover plan.

 10. Work with your vendors and carriers to prepare a cutover plan that includes: